wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts**

-Basically your twitter username/password won't suffice in order to post automatic updates, twitter api requires some more steps described below.
+Basically your twitter username and password won't suffice in order to post automatic updates, twitter api requires some more steps described below.
 No worries, it's rather a simple procedure.